 Once you’ve created your account, you’ll have to complete two more steps to have your account validated:

 - Import 10 or more contacts into your database

 - Create and schedule your first email campaign (you won’t be sending it quite yet though!)

-To import your contacts in SendinBlue, start by clicking on the “Contacts” option in the left-hand menu.
-Then click on the green button on the top right that says “Add Contacts:”
+To import your contacts in Sendinblue, start by clicking on the Contacts option in the left-hand menu.
+Then click the button on the top right that says Import contacts.

 - Import files (.csv or .txt)

 - Synchronize and import from another platform